 Create a two-home concept

 Strive to build a foundation where your children feel comfortable and at home in two separate homes.
 Avoid using terminology that would elevate one home above the other.
-For example, don’t reference one home as their “real” home and the other home as the “visiting” home.
+For example, don’t reference one place as their “real home” and the other as their “visiting home”.
 And definitely avoid the legal terms of your parenting arrangement, like custodial parent, non-custodial parent, visitation, etc. Instead, use terms like Mom’s house, Dad’s house, parenting time.

-It’s important to note that just because you are striving to create two equal homes, not both homes must have the same rules.
+It’s important to note that just because you are striving to create two equal homes, neither will have the same rules.
 Kids can and will adjust to different rules, just as they do at school, church, the library, etc.

 Don’t Manage Minutes